ben0x539/eve-igb-explo/README.md

 Use the EVE Online ingame browser to navigate to `eve.xhtml`.
 While scanning, copy and paste the entire scan results table into the form field and press Submit whenever you see something new.
+Fill in the password, but leave the solar system field empty for normal usage.

 You will see a table with the information you entered up to now for this solar system, along with timestamps indicating when a signature was first recorded